People

 Samantha Walters

 Samantha Walters graduated from UC Santa Cruz with a BS in Cognitive Science.
 There, she assisted Dr. Margaret Wilson in investigations of working memory, synesthesia, and embodied cognition.
 She also worked with Dr. Peter Cook to measure the effects of hippocampal injury on spatial navigation and experiential memory in pinnipeds.
 After graduating, Samantha joined an Artificial Intelligence start-up company where she co-designed a Natural Language Processor and the knowledge structure and inference capabilities of the AI brain.
 She then worked as a clinical research assistant in the Healthy Aging Study under Dr. Joel Kramer at the UCSF Memory & Aging Center.
 She also worked with Dr. Adam Staffaroni to study how graph metrics derived from task-free fMRI are associated with changes in executive functions, episodic memory, and processing speed in functionally intact older adults.
-She is broadly interested in the functional neural correlates of memory and attention, and how these systems change during aging.
+She is broadly interested in the psychological and neural mechanisms of post-encoding memory consolidation during wakeful rest.

 Email: smwalters@g.ucla.edu